a-downing/MiniCopterDrone/README.md

 `"gridSize"`: The length of a map grid square in units of game coordinates, you shouldn't need to change this.

-`"maxInstructionsPerFixedUpdate"`: The maximum number of instructions a drone can execute per FixedUpdate().
+`"maxInstructionsPerCycle"`: The maximum number of instructions a drone can execute per virtual CPU cycle.

+`"droneCPUFreq"`: The drone's virtual CPU frequency in Hz.

 `"maxProgramInstructions"`: The maximum number of instructions in a drone program